strangelove/kubrick/README.md

   are.
 - `duration` is an integer which is the duration converted to pixels, based on window height

+In addition to these parameters, `this` gets bound to the element being animated.

 ## Support for touch devices